Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * The new converter algorithm was designed by the warranty team.
 * The new SDK file was installed and activated on the robot.
 * The new algorithm is being tested.
+* Legal Administrator Arrival on Portal and Structure Review.
 #